 The FOR UPDATE clause is an optional part of a SELECT statement.
 Cursors are read-only by default.
 The FOR UPDATE clause specifies that the cursor should be updatable, and enforces a check during compilation that the SELECT statement meets the requirements for an updatable cursor.
-For more information about updatability, see Requirements for Updatable Cursors.
+For more information about updatability, see Requirements for updatable cursors and updatable ResultSets.